tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/checklist.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

-There is only type of checklist field: `checklist`.
+There is only type of checklist fields: `checklist`.

 `checklist` fields can only hold one or more checklist entries.